dcbaker/jsonstreams/docs/source/examples.rst

     import jsonstreams

     with bz2.open('foo') as f:
-        with jsonstreams.Stream(jsonstreams.Type.array, fd=f) as s:
+        with jsonstreams.Stream(jsonstreams.Type.ARRAY, fd=f) as s:
             s.write('foo')
             s.write('bar')
             with s.subobject() as b: